 In the beginning, I didn’t take it too seriously.
 Selling Canva templates was never part of any grand business plan.
 I was happy if I sold a couple of templates every now and then.
 But soon I realized how big of a demand there was for Canva templates, and as I started adding more and more products, and started testing different sales strategies, my revenue started to grow.

-Then, almost a year after selling Canva templates, I made my first $1K+ from this side-business within one month.
+Then, in January 2020, I made my first $1K+ from selling Canva templates within a single month.

 Now that the backstory’s out of the way, let’s get into the details.